 Generally, cars might misbehave after five years.
 After a few years, the used car might need repairs, and its maintenance cost might increase.
 There is a chance that the car might not be used to a great extent but if the car was manufactured five years ago, will its spare parts be easily available?
 Comparatively, one can afford to buy a new car and not use it optimally but it can be counterproductive to purchase a used car without a long-term plan in mind.
 Think it through.

 Whether it is purchasing a new car or a used car, it is an expense.
 Like every major expense, this also needs to be planned.
-Loans, interest rate, exchange value, etc. are the terms that need to be thought about in detail before going for a used car.
+Loans, interest rate, exchange value of used car, etc. are the terms that need to be thought about in detail before going for a used car.

 If you plan to buy a used car for ‘x’ amount, how much are you going to invest to repair it if needed?
 Do you plan to customize it or add accessories to it?
 How much do these additional expenses amount to?
 These are certain questions that you need for efficient financial management with respect to purchasing a used car.